example42/psick/docs/example42.md

   `control-repo` style has been introduced.
   With the release of 4.x this repo has been renamed: from **puppet-modules** to **control-repo**.

-* With the introduction os `PSICK` we started release numbering from scratch, even if the amount of code inherited from the `control-repo` is quite relevant.
+* With the introduction of `PSICK` we started release numbering from scratch, even if the amount of code inherited from the `control-repo` is quite relevant.
   We renamed the original `GitHub` repo from **control-repo** to **PSICK** and we zeroed the `git history`.
 You still can see it on the [archive repo](https://github.com/example42/control-repo-archive)